Dear parents that are paying (or helping to pay) for your child’s wedding,

 To the couple who feels stressed planning their wedding:

-Dear couple, if you are reading this because you are getting married, and this hit way too close to home for you, we have a few suggestions on how to talk with them about the things that we’ve listed above.
+Dear couple, if you are reading this because you are getting married, and this hit way too close to home for you, we have a few suggestions on how to talk with your parents/guests about the things that we’ve listed above.

 - However you decide to talk to them about this, we recommend doing it gently and thoughtfully.
 Remember that your parents love you and are giving money to you for your day.
 Be grateful, but also don’t let them push you around just because they are holding their money over your head.